RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 5. Better handling on the "Date Picker" on PostEventScreen so people can choose todays date easier, and click confirm/cancel for easier handling
 6. Better handling on the "Time Picker" on PostEventScreen so people can choose start and end times easier, and click confirm/cancel for easier handling

+### Account Polish
+1. Add token key so user doesnt get logged out/memory loss when rloading the application
+2. Add " Youre logged in as a business/local user"
+3. Add "Hello, ${NAME}, Welcome to your summit scene hub
+4.

 #### Photos of Progress - Sprint 9

 Trello Cards for Hubscreen and Event Polish